Step 1: Orientation

 - Review critiques: After the convention, students and advisers will be given critique packets for their entries.
 Critiques for photo entries can also be reviewed online.

 Register students for the contests by the deadline.
-To begin, visit: writeoffs.jea.org/
+To begin, visit jea.org/contests.

-JEA members are given their login name and password for writeoffs.jea.org at the time they become a member.
+JEA members will need to select a login name and password for jea.org/contests at the time they first register for the contests.
+This will be different from your JEA members area login unless you decide to use the same login for the contest area.
 If you have lost or forgotten your login name or password, please contact the JEA office (email@example.com or 785-532-5532), and we will send it to you.

 Once you are logged in, if you previously registered any students, you can view them by clicking on [View My Students].